 - Misplaced in a sequential class (example - in Art 2 but did not pass Art 1).

 - Completely missing a class or period in his/her schedule.

-After the first 10 days of the semester, students may request to drop a class to TA for no credit until the tenth week.
-Students failing at the time of a drop will receive an “F” on their transcript.
+If due to extenuating circumstances, students must drop a class after ten days, they will receive a "W" or an "F." Students failing at the time of a drop will receive an “F” on their transcript.
 Students passing at the time of a drop will receive no credit and a “W” on their transcript.
 Students may not drop classes after the tenth week of each semester.